 - Increased risk of certain cancers, triggered by damaged cell DNA.

-External factors which trigger the free- radical’s formation are poor diet, alcohol, tobacco, smoke, air pollutants, exposure to chemicals like pesticides/drugs and UV exposure and many more.
-In fact, healthy act like "Exercising" also trigger the free-radicals’ formation in our body.
+External factors which trigger the free-radical formations in the body are poor diet, alcohol, tobacco, smoke, air pollutants, exposure to chemicals like pesticides/drugs and UV exposure and many more.
+In fact, healthy act like "exercising" also trigger the free-radicals’ formation in our body.

 The Solution is Antioxidants – The Super Man!

-Adding more Antioxidants rich foods in your diet can save you from free-radical damage.
+Adding more antioxidant-rich foods in your diet can save you from free-radical damage.

 What all other benefits of Antioxidants?

-- Anti-Aging - Prevent the skin cells damage, also preserves tissue elasticity and slows down the aging and hardening of tissues associated with oxidation.
+- Anti-Aging - Prevent the skin cells from damage and also preserves tissue elasticity and slows down the aging and hardening of tissues associated with oxidation.

-- Cardiovascular Disease – Antioxidants prevent heart disease & stroke by raising HDL (so-called good cholesterol).
+- Cardiovascular Diseases – Antioxidants prevent heart diseases & stroke by raising HDL (so-called good cholesterol).